-At The Marshall Project - St. Louis, I have two primary responsibilities: making sure our work addresses topics that Missourians actually care about, and figuring out how best to communicate our work to the community — especially people most impacted by the system.
+At The Marshall Project, I have two primary responsibilities: making sure our work addresses topics that local communities actually care about, and figuring out innovative ways to communicate that work back to those communities — especially to people directly impacted by the legal system.

 Previously, I was a reporter at The Boston Globe, most recently covering climate solutions in New England.
 Before that, I was a state courts reporter and a police accountability reporter, and also wrote about the Massachusetts Department of Correction and the state attorney general’s office.